Entrepreneur Interviews - All Business Owners

 Sometimes finding the right business venture is like panning for gold.
 Luckily, Brian Ree, Co-Founder of GoldenMine.com shares with us how he found his gold, and used it to start a successful company.

-Tell me about your current business.
+Tell me about your venture.
 What are you doing exactly?

 As a large jewelry e-tailer, we offer a wide selection of gold and wedding jewelry to customers at competitive prices and exceptional value.
 We strive to follow 3 golden values - quality, service, and trust - in order to provide the best customer service.